Dmytro-Posyliuzhnyi/math-learning-journal/Calculus I/Calculus I.md

+*Date: 20 November 2024*

+I continue the unit on integrals.
+Additional notes I will need to take later on:

+- Summation notation
+- Comparing trapezoidal sums and Riemann sums
+- Formulas for midpoint, trapezoidal, left, and right Riemann sums expressed in summation notation (e.g., midpoint uses the center of each subinterval: starting point + $`\frac{\Delta x}{2}`$)

+---

 *Date: 19 November 2024*

 Today, I made small progress in the unit on integrals and learned about Riemann sums.
 Leaving the notes I will need to take later on: